-Tennessee has recently released a report examining the problem of disproportionate confinement (DMC) in Tennessee.
-The report used both a quantitative and qualitative methods to collect information on youth coming in contact with Tennessee's juvenile courts and makes recommendations to address DMC in the future.
+Tennessee has released a study examining the problem of disproportionate confinement (DMC) in Tennessee.
+The study used both a quantitative and qualitative methods to collect information on youth coming in contact with Tennessee's juvenile courts and makes recommendations to address DMC in the future.

 In 2007 59 percent of juveniles in the state's secure detention centers were African-American.